 [34 Code of Federal Regulations § 300.8(c) (11)]

 There are many kinds of speech and language disorders that can affect children.
-There are four major areas in which these impairments can occur: articulation, fluency, voice, and language.
+Disorders may occur in articulation, fluency, voice, and language.
 ASHA lists the following types of disorders:

-Of the 6.1 million children with disabilities who received special education under IDEA in public schools in the 2005-2006 school year, more than 1.1 million were served under the category of speech or language impairment.
+In Fall, 2016, of the more than 6.1 children with disabilities who received special education under IDEA in public schools in the Fall, more than 1.1 million were served under the category of speech or language impairment.
 The percentage of students (16.8%) is the second most common disability category.
 This estimate does not include children who have speech/language problems secondary to other conditions such as deafness, intellectual disability, autism, or cerebral palsy.
 Because many disabilities do impact that individual's ability to communicate, the actual incidence of children with speech-language impairment is undoubtedly much higher.
-(NICHCY, 2011)

 Fluency refers to the flow of speech.
 A fluency disorder means that something is disrupting the rhythmic and forward flow of speech - usually, a stutter.
 As a result, the child's speech contains an abnormal number of repetitions, hesitations, prolongations, or disturbances.
 Tension may also be seen in the face, neck, shoulders, or fists.